 - Current news about IDSA Chapters

 Reports from Chapters to Headquarters

 Plan events and activities for your chapter year.
 Planning is unique from chapter to chapter.?
 IDSA's Community Manager and District Chapter Representatives (DCRs)?will support?each Chapter to develop an acheivable plan of valuable events and activities?to support members.
 Chapter Officers are asked to use their best gauge?for creating experiences that meet the specific interests and needs of industrial designers in their local area.

 Keep track of your expenses and operations.

-Chapter officers are?expected to maintain internal records of their income and expenses to compare against the income statements and general ledger details provided by headquarters.
-Chapters conducting events through Eventbrite or collecting payment through Square or other such services are asked to provide login details for their accounts to?Bridget Brooks?so she can generate the reports needed to substantiate revenue collected and properly assign them to the appropriate chapter.
+Chapter officers are?expected to maintain internal records of their income and expenses to compare against the income statements and general ledger details provided by IDSA headquarters.
+Chapters conducting events through Eventbrite or collecting payment through Square or other such services are asked to provide login details for their accounts firstname.lastname@example.org?and to include IDSA's banking information to accounts (contact Korie Twiggs?about instructions for doing this) so the reports needed can be generated to substantiate revenue collected and properly assign them to the appropriate chapter.
 Without these reports, a chapter's revenue cannot be identified and tracked in the general ledger.
 Inquiries about these reporting requirements may be directed to?Korie Twiggs.

 What is a SCARF?

 SCARF stands for?Section and?Chapter?Activity?Request?Form.
-This document helps the team at IDSA track and montior all of the Chapter events happening around the country.
-We use these documents to keep track of Chapter budgets and help support your team in hosting successful events.
+This document helps IDSA track and montior all?
+Chapter events.
+IDSA?uses SCARFs to keep track of Chapter budgets and to help support Chapters hosting successful events.